How To Look At A House

 3) Make sure the dryer exhaust duct is well supported and extends out from under the home.
 It should slope downhill without any sags (where occasional water condensation could accumulate), so you may want to add additional support along the run.
 Also, the duct should end at a rigid exhaust collar on the outside of the skirting, with a hinged closure flap.
 Check the duct occasionally for lint buildup, especially behind the termination collar and at any bends in the duct.
 A dryer duct that terminates under the home, as at right, also cannot be checked for lint clogs, which starts hundreds on house fires in the U.S. each year.

 4) Seal openings in the floor, walls and ceiling.
 Caulk works best for smaller cracks around windows, doors, and ceiling light fixtures.
 An insulating foam sealant (“GreatStuff” is one popular brand) is better for larger openings and where a neat seam is not important.
 Pay special attention to sealing around the base of bathtubs and showers, where spilled water might leak through the floor and be trapped under the floor by the belly board.
-If want a few hints on wielding a caulk gun, see our blog post ”How can I improve the energy efficiency of my not-so-new Gainesville home?”

 Also, the Manufactured Housing Research Alliance recommends the following measures to decrease the amount of moisture generated inside the home: